artefactual/atom-docs/user-manual/administer/settings.rst

 **Limit administrator functionality by IP address**

-This feature allows :term:`administrators <administrator>` to limit adminsitrator functionality to one or more IP addresses or IP ranges.
-Separate multiple IP address or ranges by semicolons.
+This feature allows :term:`administrators <administrator>` to limit administrator functionality to one or more IP addresses or IP ranges.
+Separate multiple IP address or ranges by semicolons, and use a dash to indicate an IP range.
 For example:

-  * 192.168.0.1 or
+  * 192.168.0.1 (single IP address)
-  * 192.168.0.1;192.168.0.255
+  * 192.168.0.1;192.168.0.255 (multiple unique IP addresses)
+  * 192.168.0.1-192.168.0.255 (IP range)

 **Require SSL for all administrator functionality**